The Ritz-Carlton Rewards® Credit Card

 Extras, perks and using points

 As a Visa Infinite card, you can receive a $100 discount on the purchase of between two and five round-trip domestic coach tickets.
+The Visa Infinite rewards program is an additional way to earn with your card, offering travel and rewards benefits alongside a multitude of other perks.
+Further details can be found in our comprehensive Visa Infinite program guide.

 Points expire if there is no activity on your account within 24 months.
 Qualifying activity counts as either earning Ritz-Carlton rewards through a qualified stay or using your card to make a purchase.